Hazards and Solutions

 - Awkward postures - assuming positions that place stress on the body, such as reaching above shoulder height, kneeling, squatting, leaning over a bed, or twisting the torso while lifting.

 - employee exposure to injury from ergonomic stressors during handling, transferring and repositioning of patients/residents

 - inadequate staffing levels to deal with the workload, leading to single person lifts and greater chances of falls

 - inadequate lighting, especially during evening shifts

-In order to prevent slips and falls, good work practices should be implemented.
+In order to prevent slips and falls, effective equipment design and safe work practices should be implemented.
 The engineering and work practice controls below can help in these efforts.

 - Eliminate uneven floor surfaces.

 - Immediately clean-up of fluids spilled on floor.